-All our outpatient programs are now available fully online, from assessment to treatment.
+Some of our outpatient programs are now available fully online, from assessment to treatment.
 Tele-Therapy will take place through secure video conferencing, allowing you or your loved one to receive needed treatment without delay.

 Out of an abundance of caution, we have suspended in-person visitation at this time at our hospitals.
 However, in order to continue to offer an opportunity for friends and family to connect with their loved ones, we are making virtual visitation available to our patients via Zoom.
 Visitation will be initiated by a phone call from the patient and he or she will provide the “virtual visitor” with a meeting number.